Masayoshi Ōhira: Premiership (1978–1980)

 Ōhira was elected to the presidency of the LDP in late 1978.
 On 7 December 1978, he was appointed 68th Prime Minister, successfully pushing longtime rival Takeo Fukuda from his position.

 Ōhira was the sixth Christian to hold this office after Hara Takashi, Takahashi Korekiyo, Ichirō Hatoyama, Tetsu Katayama, and Shigeru Yoshida.

 In the general election of 1979, the LDP narrowly failed to win an outright majority, but enough independent members of the Diet joined the party to enable Ōhira to remain in office, and he was duly reappointed on 9 November of that year.
 On 16 May 1980, a vote of no confidence was held in the Diet.

 Ōhira expected the motion to fail, and was visibly shaken when it passed 243–187.
 69 members of his own LDP, including Fukuda, abstained.
 Given the choice of resigning or calling new elections, Ōhira chose the latter and began campaigning for LDP candidates.

+Economics

+Ōhira advocated for Modified capitalism and social corporatism.